 In 1937, Goudey chose not to release a set at all.
+So the 38 set was their first release since 1936.

 Although the cartoonish quality of 1938 Goudey Baseball might appear to lessen the appeal of this 1930s release, the set is extremely respected in the hobby.

-The unique deign and quality checklist guarantees that 1938 Goudey will remain a classic staple for several years to come.
+Much more than that of the black and white 36 set.
+The unique design and quality checklist guarantee that 1938 Goudey will remain a classic staple for several years to come.

 1938 Goudey Baseball card fronts feature caricatures of some of the very best players of the time.